lisaula/About_Me/index.md

 ## About Me

 ### Carreer Objective
 Become a distinguished programmer and excel in the realm of technology applying all the effort and knowledge to overcome life’s obstacles.

+### Education
+* University
+	* Bachelor’s in Computer System Engineer (current) – Universidad Tecnológica Centroamericana UNITEC
+* High School
+	* Diploma in Science and Arts (2011-2012) – Instituto Técnico de San Pedro Sula

 You can use the [editor on GitHub](https://github.com/lisaula/About_Me/edit/master/index.md) to maintain and preview the content for your website in Markdown files.